padrinobook/padrinobook/02-job-vacancy-application.md

 Our site does not list static entries of job offers that you write, but other users will be allowed to post job offers from the internet to our site.
-We need to add this beahvior to our site.
+We need to add this behavior to our site.
 To be on the sure side, we will implement this behavior by writing tests first, then the code.
 We use the [RSpec](http://rspec.info/ "RSpec") testing framework for this.